NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     solver will focus more on optimizing points with a higher weight.
 Points that fall outside the image and weights that are non-positive, NaN, or equal to nodata will be ignored.
 See :numref:`limit_ip` for details.

+--anchor-weight-image <string (default: "")>
+    Weight image for anchor points.
+Limits where anchor points are placed and their weight.
+Weights are additionally multiplied by ``--anchor-weight``.
+    See also ``--weight-image``.

 --min-triangulation-angle <degrees (default: 0.1)>
     The minimum angle, in degrees, at which rays must meet at a